fitchtech/azure-devops/README.md

 There is not currently any way to validate Azure Pipelines YAML locally.
 This makes developing pipeline templates time consuming and costly as you make a commit, run to validate, fail, commit, run again, and again.
 In the iterative development of these templates, there were often hundreds of commits and many, many, pipeline executions to validate.
 Even then it can be challenging to verify impacts to a change across templates that consume it.
 By utilizing this project you can greatly reduce the difficulty in adopting Azure Pipelines.

-### Idempotent Pipelines

-When implementing idempotent pipeline patterns, subsequent runs are not additive when the code is unchanged.
-Using dates and run count within the build number format is an anti-pattern as it’s not idempotent.
-Instead, use the repository name, branch/tag name, and commit ID for the build number format.
-This provides a pattern for idempotent CICD Pipelines.

 ### Immutable Pipelines

 When implementing immutable pipeline patterns, the current existing deployment image and configuration are unchanged when the pipeline is immutable.
 The current state does not mutate, i.e. immutable.

+Using immutable automation patterns when an existing deployment’s state matches the code nothing is changed or mutated, it is immutable.
+Only changes are applied.
+Subsequent runs of idempotent and immutable automation would validate the state of a previously deployed resource against the commit invoking the automation.

 For example with Kubernetes, terminate and deploy new pods or alter the deployment specifications.
 When you run a deployment pipeline manually from the same commit as the current deployment it would not change.
 However, it would validate the current running state matches the code commit.

+### Idempotent Pipelines

+When implementing idempotent automation patterns, subsequent runs are none additive and only changes to the code are built and deployed.
+Using dates and run count within the build number format is an anti-pattern as it’s not idempotent.
+Instead, use the repository name, branch/tag name, and commit ID for the build number format.
+This provides a pattern for idempotent CICD Pipelines.

 ### Build Number Format